pySTEPS/pysteps.github.io/index.md

 The most recent release of pysteps is available [here](https://github.com/pySTEPS/pysteps/releases).

+## Get in touch

+We encourage you to open [Issues](https://github.com/pySTEPS/pysteps/issues) via our [GitHub page](https://github.com/pySTEPS/pysteps).
+ALternatively, you can get in touch with the pysteps community on our [pysteps slack](https://pysteps.slack.com/).
+To get access to it, you first need to ask for an invitation, which you can automatically receive visiting [this invite page](https://pysteps-slackin.herokuapp.com/).
+This page can sometimes take a while to load so please be patient.

 ## ERAD2018 short-course

 Our first workshop using *pysteps* took place during ERAD2018 in Ede-Wageningen, NL, on 1 July 2018.
 With over 30 participants, this was a very successful workshop!
 We would like to thank all the participants for their enthusiasm and commitment!